TAIsRich/chuwa1010/ShortQuestions/hw13_Bean_IOC.md

 ```
 ## 6. What is @SpringbootApplication?
 @SpringBootApplication anotation is used to mark a configuration class that declares one or more @Bean methods and also triggers auto-configuration and component scanning.
+A single @SpringBootApplication annotation can be used to enable three features including:
+- @Configuration, which declares a class as the source for bean definitions.
+- @EnableAutoConfiguration, which allows the application to add beans using classpath definitions.
+- @ComponentScan, which directs Spring to search for components in the path specified.

 ## 7. How many ways we can define a bean?
 **Class level:**